isamu-isozaki/teamai_test/sales-training/index.html.md

 Another option for asking questions is to use the ECHO technique.

-The echo technique is simply the art of taking the last word (or last important word) in a client’s sentence and turning it into a question.
+The echo technique is simply the art of taking the last word (or last important word/index.html.md) in a client’s sentence and turning it into a question.

-Whenever a client says “I need a discount,” look them squarely in the eye and say “discount?”
-Ninety-nine times out of a hundred, the customer either tells the rep exactly what they need to do from a price and terms point of view to move the deal forward, or offers alternatives to the pricing model that will make both parties happy.
+Whenever a client says “I need a discount,� look them squarely in the eye and say “discount?� Ninety-nine times out of a hundred, the customer either tells the rep exactly what they need to do from a price and terms point of view to move the deal forward, or offers alternatives to the pricing model that will make both parties happy.

 What could be simpler than that!

 ### Price Objections - The Script that Always Closes <a name="script"></a>

-You hear it all the time – if your price is higher than your competition you’re told to “build value."
+You hear it all the time � if your price is higher than your competition you’re told to “build value."
 You’re instructed to stress the quality, the warranty, the features, etc. But your prospects have heard all that before, haven’t they?
 Want a better way?

-Let’s face it – prospects will often buy from people they like, know, or trust.
+Let’s face it � prospects will often buy from people they like, know, or trust.
 Your enthusiasm for your product or service is also a big factor in getting your prospects to place an order with you as well.
 Knowing this, I’ve often used the following script to not only build value in my product or service, but also to build value in myself.
 Here’s what to say:

 If your prospects says, “I can get cheaper," or “Well the XYZ company has something similar or for less money," or anything like that, say: